Pollutant Release and Transfer Registers / Public Right-to-Know

 U.S. Environmental Protection Agency, Office of Pollution Prevention and Toxics

-TRI is a valuable source of information about toxic chemicals that are being used, manufactured,
+TRI is a valuable source of information about toxic chemicals that are being used, manufactured, treated, transported, or released into the environment.
+TRI is known internationally as a model for Pollutant Release and Transfer Registers (PRTRs).

 http://www.epa.gov/opptintr/tri/